 Slice the ginger (keep the skin on), cut the green onions in halves, and smash the garlic.

-In a stock pot, bring water to boil and cook the chicken for just 20 seconds.
+In a stock pot, bring water to boil.
+Add the chicken and cook for just 20 seconds.
 Immediately drain.

 Under cold running water, clean the chicken bones very well.
 Use your thumbs to go in and remove any blood or offal that might be attached.